 Collecting rent from your tenants is arguably the most important part of learning how to be a landlord in Texas.
 Once upon a time, landlords had to go door-to-door to collect rent checks or wait for them to arrive in the mail.
 But why wait?
 With TurboTenant, you can collect rent online, which is far easier and time-saving than the alternative.

-TurboTenant lets your tenants set up autopay, so funds are automatically deposited in your account when rent is due.
+TurboTenant allows your tenants to set up autopay, ensuring funds are automatically deposited into your account when rent is due.
 You can also set up automated rent reminders and instruct the platform to assign late fees to a tenant’s account once the payment is overdue.
-It’s also incredibly easy to track who’s on time and who’s late, as the payments update within the platform instantly.
+It’s also incredibly easy to track who’s on time and who’s late, as payments update instantly within the platform.

 Streamline Rental Property Accounting

 Now that you’ve come this far, don’t let your hard work go to waste by choosing a clunky and inefficient accounting solution to keep track of your cash flow and expenses.
-While QuickBooks is a general industry standard for accounting, it requires quite a bit of tinkering to optimize it for rental accounting.
+While QuickBooks is a general industry standard for accounting, it requires considerable customization to optimize it for rental accounting.

-TurboTenant features a robust suite of accounting tools that let you easily track revenues, generate reports, and do it on a per-property basis.
+TurboTenant accounting features a robust suite of accounting tools that enable you to easily track revenues, generate reports, and do so on a per-property basis.
 All of this directly connects to your bank accounts.
 Keeping everything in one place also makes it much easier to wrangle all of your financial data when tax time rolls around, making a normally frustrating time of year a breeze.

 TurboTenant Makes DIY Landlording Easy